Faseeh-Naqvi/technical-resources/faststart/deploy-virtual-server.md

 -   UserID: linux1

--   `-i` lets SSH know which identity file to use access the Linux guest.
+-   `-i` lets SSH know which identity file to use to access the Linux guest.

 -   Serveripaddress: This was written down from the *Manage Instances* page of the LinuxONE Community Cloud.